The Jordan Valley

 Matthew 9:16-17

 Jesus gave two examples, one of a piece of garment and the other of wineskins.
 When a new patch of garment is sown on the old garment then the new garment shrinks and worsens the tear, ruining the very garment it was meant to patch.
-Similarly using an old wineskin for new wine or the other way round will burst the wineskin, spilling the contents.
+Similarly using an old wineskin for the new wine or the other way round will burst the wineskin, spilling the contents.
+During the process of fermentation both the wine and the wineskin container age together.
+Using any other combination will tear the container.
+Similarly, the new Gospel will be accepted by new hearts only as the old heats are hardened and are susceptible to wear and tear.
+The good thing is that God not only gives us the new wine but also a new heart to accept his teachings should we desire the new Gospel.

-Jesus tried to teach them to let the new beliefs be for the new believers and the old remain with the old believers.
-Jesus wanted to teach them that forcing old traditions on the new believers will ruin their beliefs.
-Like wanting a new believer to start fasting or making them change their names.
+Jesus taught them to let the new beliefs be for the new believers and the old remain with the old believers.
+Jesus wanted to teach them that forcing old traditions on the new believers would ruin their beliefs like wanting a new believer to start fasting or making them change their names.
 This will actually drive them away from God rather than bringing them closer to God and we will be answerable to God for driving them away from Him.

-In Acts we see how the new believers were asked to circumcise and follow the age old Jewish tradition, but that is not want God wanted for them especially when a new covenant was established between us and Him by the death of His Son on the cross.
+In Acts, we see how the new believers were asked to circumcise and follow the age-old Jewish tradition, but that is not what God wanted for them especially when a new covenant was established between us and Him by the death of His Son on the cross.
 We need to bring people closer to God and let God work in their lives.

 Jesus Raises a Dead Girl and Heals a Sick Woman

-On their way, a woman who had been bleeding for twelve years came behind and touched Jesus’s cloak and thought to herself that she will be healed by her act.
+On their way, a woman who had been bleeding for twelve years came behind and touched Jesus’s cloak and thought to herself that she would be healed by her act.

 Women in such a condition were considered unclean (Leviticus 15:25) and were not allowed to move outside freely.
 Twelve years was a very long time and this woman might not have wanted others to notice her and perhaps felt that touching His cloak would heal her discreetly.